-Philippines Imposes New VAT Rate on Foreign Digital Services
+The Philippines’ Revised VAT Policy on Foreign Digital Services from 2024

 As of July 2024, the Philippines government began imposing a 12 percent VAT on non-resident (foreign) business-to-customer (B2C) services through Senate Bill 2528.
 The move aims to ensure a more competitive environment for local digital service providers.